EduardoHernandezGuzman/Blog-de-Starwars111/README.md

 pipenv run migrate;
 pipenv run upgrade;
 ```

-> Note: Codespaces users can connect to psql by typing: `psql -h localhost -U gitpod example`

-## 2) How to Start coding

-There is an example API working with an example database.
-All your application code should be written inside the `./src/` folder.

-- src/main.py (it's where your endpoints should be coded)
-- src/models.py (your database tables and serialization logic)
-- src/utils.py (some reusable classes and functions)
-- src/admin.py (add your models to the admin and manage your data easily)

-For a more detailed explanation, look for the tutorial inside the `docs` folder.

 ## Remember to migrate every time you change your models

 You have to migrate and upgrade the migrations for every update you make to your models: